-ED 360 Teaching Social Studies (3)
+EDUC 3410 Teaching Social Studies (3)

 This course focuses on methods teaching social studies, emphasizing the use of literacy strategies in the development of critical thinking, communication, collaboration skills, and creativity while exploring content.
 Course requires 6 hours Focused Field Experiences.
 Completed satisfactory background checks and NC Health Forms must be on file for students to complete Focused Field Experiences.
-Pre- or Co-requisite: ED 150 or permission of Director of Teacher Education (Offered every fall.)
+Pre- or corequisite: EDUC 1111 or consent of Director of Teacher Education (Offered every fall.)

-ED 365 Christian Philosophy of Education (3)
+EDUC 3460 Christian Philosophy of Education (3)

 This course will examine different philosophies of education and how they relate to the Christian worldview.
 Candidates will complete readings, focused field experiences in P-6 Christian education, and write a paper describing and defending their own Christian philosophy of education.
 This optional course is designed for students seeking ACSI teacher certification and meets the ACSI Christian Philosophy requirement.
-Pre- or Corequisite: ED 150 or permission of Director of Teacher Education (Offered by department discretion.)
+Pre- or corequisite: EDUC 1111 or consent of Director of Teacher Education (Offered by department discretion.)